Home ImprovementHow to Secure a Garden Shed – 10 Burglar-Proof Tips

 Garden sheds are handy for storing equipment and tools, but without maintenance, they will eventually fall into disarray.
 When that happens, you will notice they often become infested with spiders.
 There are no killer spiders in the UK, but that doesn’t make the crawlers in your shed any less dreadful.

 Then, continue reading to learn how to keep spiders out of your shed.
 These tips can also work in spider-infested garages.

 Go inside your shed on a sunny day and close the door.
-After your eyes adjust you will see small rays of light.
-All of these gaps and cracks need to be sealed because they are used as an entrance by uninvited spiders.
-For this purpose, you can use a silicone or acrylic latex caulk.
+After your eyes adjust, you will see small rays of light.
+All of these gaps and cracks need to be sealed because spiders use them as an entrance.
+For this purpose, you can use silicone or acrylic latex caulk.
 All the joints should be silicon sealed, as well.

 Check if there are any gaps between the door and floor or threshold when it’s closed.
 If you see any, install weatherstripping on the shed entrance.
 This will make the door close more tightly and will prevent uninvited crawlers.
 Do the same for the windows.